gitlabhq/gitlabhq/doc/ci/quick_start/README.md

 Now if you go to the **Pipelines** page you will see that the pipeline is pending.

+>**Note:**
+  If you have a mirrored repository you may need to [enable](https://docs.gitlab.com/ee/workflow/repository_mirroring.html#pulling-from-a-remote-repository) pipeline triggers.

 You can also go to the **Commits** page and notice the little pause icon next to the commit SHA.